Chronology

 1963

-Begins series of canvases depicting women from the DC Comics' Girls’ Romances and Secret Hearts series.
-Benday dots are doubled in areas such as lips by shifting the screen.
+Begins group of canvases depicting women from the DC Comics' Girls’ Romances and Secret Hearts series.
+Benday dots are doubled in areas, such as lips, by shifting the screen.
 Some are done in red and blue to create the effect of purple.
 Several canvases feature mad scientists from science fiction comic books.

 Begins to use lithographic rubbing crayon in his finished black-and-white drawings to achieve larger, more uniform, machine-looking dots.